-This is the Company's second year to report on its sustainability efforts, as a supplement to the Company's 2020 Financial Report.
-The report covers the period of January 1 to December 31, 2020 and highlights issues defined as material for the Company's stakeholders.
+This is the Company's first year to report on its sustainability efforts, as a supplement to the Company's 2019 Financial Report.
+The report covers the period of January 1 to December 31, 2019 and highlights issues defined as material for the Company's stakeholders.

-2020 Sustainability Report Ferronoux Holdings, Inc.
+2019 Sustainability Report Ferronoux Holdings, Inc.

-Ferronoux Holdings, Inc. is committed to practicing sustainable development in its projects and its daily operations, keeping in mind global standards and national impact.
+Ferronoux Holdings, Inc. believes in practicing sustainable development in its projects and its daily operations, keeping in mind global standards and national impact.

-As good corporate stewards, sustainability is inherent in the the Company's core values as well as good governance and ethical business practices, and responsibility towards the economy, the environment, and society.
+Being good corporate stewards, the Company's core values are also reflected in its building blocks of sustainability - good governance and ethical business practices, economy and environment, and social responsibility.